 The treatment of an aortic aneurysm depends on multiple factors including its size, location, how fast it’s growing and the patient’s age.

-At Northwest Regional Heart and Vascular, aortic aneurysms are treated by a multidisciplinary team that includes cardiac surgery, vascular surgery and interventional cardiology.
+At Northwest Regional Heart & Vascular, aortic aneurysms are treated by a multidisciplinary team that includes cardiac surgery, vascular surgery and interventional cardiology.
 Treatment options include medical management, stent graft repair and open surgical repair.
-Learn more about thoracic aortic aneurysm treatment.